1934–35 Port Vale F.C. season: Second Division

-The 2 February match programme (for a 2–1 victory over Swansea) recorded a discussion on whether or not the club should change its name.
-Coming to the conclusion that many people didn't know where Port Vale was, Stoke Central and Stoke United were put forward as possible new names.
-A discussion with the fans resulted, in which Stoke United was decided as the best alternative, despite calls from some for the name Hanley to be included.
-On 2 March (a 1–1 draw with Norwich City) each supporter was given a ballot slip upon entering The Old Recreation Ground, with the result of the poll being that 3,737 were in favour of a change of name, and 3,633 opposed a change.
+The 2 February matchday programme (for a 2–1 victory over Swansea) recorded a discussion on whether or not the club should change its name.
+Concluding that many people didn't know where Port Vale was, Stoke Central and Stoke United were put forward as possible new names.
+A discussion with the fans resulted in Stoke United being decided as the best alternative, despite calls from some for the name Hanley to be included.
+On 2 March (a 1–1 draw with Norwich City), each supporter was given a ballot slip upon entering the Old Recreation Ground, with the result of the poll being that 3,737 were in favour of a change of name, and 3,633 opposed a change.
 A shareholders' meeting on 18 March at the Grand Hotel (Hanley) saw the directors suggest the name of Stoke North End to the 100 members present.
 Finding little support, a resolution was instead passed for the new name of Hanley Port Vale.
 The Football League forced them to wait until the end of the season to implement a name change, having already printed countless papers with the original name.
-However the new name proved to be unpopular with the public, who criticized the club for being too parochial and 'lacking civic pride'.
-The change of name never took place.
+However, the new name proved unpopular with the public, who criticised the club for being too parochial and lacking civic pride.
+The name change never occurred.

-Back on the pitch, the team were bobbing along, picking up enough points to avoid concerns over relegation – whereas Oldham Athletic and Notts County were rapidly drifting away from safety.
+Back on the pitch, the team were bobbing along, picking up enough points to avoid relegation concerns – whereas Oldham Athletic and Notts County were rapidly drifting away from safety.
 On 9 March at St James' Park the Vale picked up a shock result by beating promotion hopefuls Newcastle United 2–1 – their first away win in 24 attempts, ending a run going back to January 1934.
 Nolan's stand-in James Baker bagged both of the goals.
-On 19 April a 5–3 beating of Notts County proved enough to all but guarantee safety, yet Vale still earned just two points from their final four games.
-On 20 April they lost a massive 8–0 to champions Brentford – the biggest defeat in the division that season.
+On 19 April, a 5–3 beating of Notts County proved enough to guarantee safety, yet Vale still earned just two points from their final four games.
+On 20 April, they lost a massive 8–0 to champions Brentford – the biggest defeat in the division that season.

-They finished eighteenth with 34 points, eight points clear of relegation, and 22 points short of promotion.
-Away from home they recorded just the one win, whilst in front of goal their 55 goals scored was their lowest total since 1925 (after which the offside rule had been changed to make scoring easier).
-Tom Nolan's sixteen goals and the departed John Friar's ten goals were the only significant contributions.
+They finished 18th with 34 points, eight points clear of relegation and 22 points short of promotion.
+Away from home, they recorded just one win, whilst in front of goal, their 55 goals scored was their lowest total since 1925 (after which the offside rule had been changed to make scoring easier).
+Tom Nolan's 16 goals and the departed John Friar's ten goals were the only significant contributions.

 Finances

 On the financial side, a mere £11,120 was made on the gates, though a £3,775 credit on transfers ensured a profit of £2,415.
-Only fourteen players were retained, with those leaving including: James Baker (Barrow), Bob Morton (Throckley Welfare), Jack Blackwell (Boston United), Joe Craven (Newport County), David Galloway (Carlisle United), Ted Critchley (South Liverpool), and 128 game veteran Jack Round (also Carlisle).
+Only 14 players were retained, with those leaving including: James Baker (Barrow), Bob Morton (Throckley Welfare), Jack Blackwell (Boston United), Joe Craven (Newport County), David Galloway (Carlisle United), Ted Critchley (South Liverpool), and 128 game veteran Jack Round (also Carlisle).